mbeavers34/Practical-Application-17-1/README.md

   precision = From all of the positive class we predicted as 'yes', how many are actually 'yes'? recall = From all of the positive class, how many we predicted correctly.

+the main data cleaning was:
 remove 'unknown' from data
 convert object data to binary
 Change object 'education' data to ordinal
-Change nominal/catagorical data to numeric
+Change nominal/catagorical data to numeric e.g. 'job','marital', 'month', 'day_of_week'
-df_bank = pd.get_dummies(df_bank, columns=['job','marital', 'month', 'day_of_week'] )

 I need to pair down any unneded or unhelpful features.
 Run RFE to answer: What are the 10 best Logistic Regression feature?
-                    What are the 10 best DecisionTree Classifier features RFE was not much help since they both used different features Logistic Regression: ['previous', 'emp.var.rate', 'job_retired', 'job_student', 'month_apr', 'month_mar', 'month_may', 'month_nov', 'month_sep', 'day_of_week_mon']
+                    What are the 10 best DecisionTree Classifier features RFE was not much help since they both used different features Logistic Regression: = ['previous', 'emp.var.rate', 'job_retired', 'job_student', 'month_apr', 'month_mar', 'month_may', 'month_nov', 'month_sep', 'day_of_week_mon']

-Decision Tree ['age', 'education', 'housing', 'duration', 'campaign', 'previous', 'emp.var.rate', 'cons.conf.idx', 'marital_married', 'day_of_week_thu']
+Decision Tree = ['age', 'education', 'housing', 'duration', 'campaign', 'previous', 'emp.var.rate', 'cons.conf.idx', 'marital_married', 'day_of_week_thu']

-Lets look at the df_bank correlations now that all of the data has been transfomed where needed
+Let's look at the df_bank correlations now that all of the data has been transfomed where needed

 relevant_features
 duration          0.394254